 What is it?
 The MacBook Air is Apple’s affordable line of laptops.
-Apple currently offers three 13-inch models.
+Apple currently offers two 13-inch models.

 Who’s it for?
 The MacBook Air is ideal for the budget conscious.
 It’s also for anyone who is always on the go, doesn’t want to be bogged down by a regular-size laptop, and needs a computer that’s more versatile than an iPad.

 What are the specifications?
 The two MacBook Air models have Apple's M1 system on a chip, which features an 8-core CPU, 16-core Neural Engine, and 8GB of RAM (upgradable to 16GB).
 Apple claims 15 hours of battery life for wireless web and 18 hours Apple TV app movie playback.